 It’s important to remember that any attempt at this kind of calculation will be somewhat of an estimation because it’s impossible to predict with 100% certainty.
 But, for the purposes of trying to calculate opportunity cost, it becomes necessary to make some related assumptions as to risk and reward.

-When a skilled financial analyst wants to determine how to calculate opportunity cost, they might use a complex mathematical formula called the Net Present Value (NPV) Formula.
+When a skilled financial professional wants to determine how to calculate opportunity cost, they might use a complex mathematical formula called the Net Present Value (NPV) formula.
 This formula can be calculated in a spreadsheet and includes specific business factors like free cash flow, interest rates, and the number of periods in the future in which free cash flow will happen.

 However, some simple arithmetic can often work, too.
 The only required knowledge for such a calculation will be what an investor sacrifices by making one decision rather than another.